Checklists can help make complicated processes more efficient and avoid mistakes.

 - Does the use of the checklist lead to a better work result?
 If not: What can be optimised?

-Step by step, with each optimisation you will receive a checklist that will help you to achieve your set goal.
+Step by step, with each optimisation you will receive a checklist that helps you achieve your set goal.